Update: Editorially is no longer in service.

-As writers for print make the transition to becoming writers for Web, they come across many writing apps that (try to) cater for both mediums yet fail to provide all the necessary tools that are actually required.
+As writers for print make the transition to becoming writers for the Web, they come across many writing apps that (try to) cater to both mediums yet fail to provide all the necessary tools that are actually required.
 Well, that is about to change.
 Let me introduce to you a new, reinvented way to write, share and collaborate on your web projects using Editorially.

 Recommended Reading: Writing web content with MarkDown